HVML/xGUI-Pro/README.md

 You can also try our tailored WebKit engine instead of the package shipped with the distribution.
 The tailored WebKit engine provide a new JavaScript API to support two HVML-specific attributes `hvml-handle` and `hvml-events`.
 You may obtain better performance by using the tailored WebKit engine.

+The tailored WebKit engine also provides support for MiniGUI, which is a mature window system for embedded system.
+Note that the graphics stack and window system of HybridOS is based on MiniGUI.

 - [Tailored WebKit Engine](https://www.hvml.org/software): to support two HVML-specific attributes `hvml-handle` and `hvml-events`.
-This tailored WebKit engine provides support for two ports: GTK+ and HybridOS.
+This tailored WebKit engine provides support for two ports: GTK+ and HybridOS (MiniGUI).

 If you are using Ubuntu Linux, you can use the following commands to build and install the tailored WebKit to your system: